Deeptiman/go-cache-kubernetes/README.md

 **Quick check**
 				minikube start

- - **kubectl**
-The kubectl command-line tool will work to manage a Kubernetes cluster.
+ - **kubectl**: The kubectl command-line tool will work to manage a Kubernetes cluster.
 The tool will be used to deploy, create, analyze, inspect pods that are running under a Kubernetes cluster.
 **Installation**
 curl -LO "https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl"